LRGASP/lrgasp-submissions/docs/metadata.md

 This file describes the experiment, specifying all data files.
 One is created in each experiment directory (see [Experiment structure](submission.md#experiment-structure)).
-Data files are either in the experiment directory or a sub-directories.
+Data files are either in the experiment directory or sub-directories.
 All files paths in ``experiment.json`` are relative to the directory containing ``experiment.json``.

 See [``experiment.json``](../examples/darwin_lab/iso_detect_ref_ont_drna/drnaA/experiment.json) for an example.